MrViper111/Ubuntu-Login-Alerts/README.md

 # Creating a Discord webhook
 The first thing you will need is a Discord webhook.

-To create a webhook, go to a channel that you are able to manage > Click on "Integrations" > Click on "Create Webhook" > Click "Copy Webhook URL"
+To create a webhook:
+1. Go to a channel that you are able to manage.
+2. Click on "Integrations".
+3. Click on "Create Webhook".
+4. Click "Copy Webhook URL".
-Once the webhook URL has been copied, paste it into the webhook_url variable in the login_alert.py file.
+5. Once the webhook URL has been copied, paste it into the webhook_url variable in the login_alert.py file.

 # Adding link to panel (optional)
 If the server is hosted externally and the host has a online panel, copy the link to that panel and paste it into the panel_page variable in the login_alert.py file.